 Gabion walls capacity can be increase with vegetation fills and strengthens the wall structure.

 Stone blocks are the materials used due to their longevity, strength, and stability.

 Typically, the stone is chosen because of its aesthetic characteristics or use of this material produced from the excavation.

-Gabion wall can be filled with recycled materials such as concrete or rock that is useless from construction projects, will reduce the landfill and fuel consumption.
+Gabion walls can be filled with recycled materials such as concrete or rock that is useless from construction projects will reduce landfill and fuel consumption.